-We just made the front page of HLN | The last news!
+We just made the front page of HLN | Het Laatste Nieuws!

-by Staenis | 13/02/2018
+By Staenis | 13/02/2018

-“The big advantage is that everyone can now install screed themselves,” says Daisy Bohyn, interior architect and product developer.
-“Until now, DIY-ers did not dare to do it because it is difficult to get the screed perfectly flat.
-This is no longer a problem with the Staenis grid.
-Because the grid is divided into boxes of 0.25 m², the screed remains perfectly flat during installation and drying.
-You can also combine the system with underfloor heating.”
+“The big advantage is that now anyone can install screed themselves,” says Daisy Bohyn, interior architect and product developer.
+“Until now, DIYers didn’t dare to start because it’s difficult to get screed perfectly level.
+With the StaenisGrid, that’s no longer a problem.
+Because the grid is divided into sections of 0.25 m², the screed remains perfectly level both during installation and drying.
+Moreover, you can combine the system with underfloor heating.”

 … and professionals

-“For professionals it is an advantage that they get a handy tool.
-This makes it easier for screed companies to deploy fewer experienced employees for installation.
-The Staenis grid helps them deliver quality.”
+“For professionals, it is an advantage that they gain a handy tool.
+This allows screed companies to more easily deploy less experienced employees for the installation.
+The StaenisGrid helps them deliver quality.”

 Save money

-“For small areas in particular, such as a kitchen or bathroom, it is expensive to have a professional screeding tradesman do it for you.
-For private individuals, the target price is on average 16.50 euros per square metre.
-So you can save a lot of money,” says Daisy.
+“Especially for small surfaces such as a kitchen or bathroom, it is expensive to hire a professional screeder.
+For private individuals, the average guideline price is 16.50 euros per square meter.
+So you can save quite a bit of money,” says Daisy.

 ... but also time

-There are only about 350 screeding companies in Flanders.
-Waiting times are therefore likely to increase.
-“With the Staenis grid, laying screed is just as fast as the traditional way.
-We still want to design tools that make it even faster.
-But that's for the future," concludes Daisy.
+There are only about 350 professional screed companies in Flanders.
+Waiting times can therefore increase.
+“With the StaenisGrid, laying screed is just as fast as the traditional method.
+We still want to design tools that will make it even faster.
+But that is for the future,” concludes Daisy.

 View the article here